‘No more silence’: Israelis face Gaza war backlash on Sri Lanka’s beaches

 Activists also work towards the Boycott Divestment and Sanctions (BDS) movement in Sri Lanka, distributing lists of Israel-linked corporations and organisations to people.
 Most of these activists requested anonymity due to security concerns.

 Over the past six months, at least three incidents of physical violence by Israeli nationals have been reported by the locals, with police investigating them.
 In each incident, Israeli tourists physically attacked locals on the south coast who were known to be vocally pro-Palestinian.

 Last December in Ahangama, a popular destination for young travellers, Israeli tourists approached a local family known for their work in Sri Lanka’s anti-Zionist movement, physically attacking and vandalising their property.

-In December, the Hind Rajab Foundation (HRF), a Palestinian advocacy group, found that Israeli soldier Gal Ferenbook was holidaying in Colombo.
+The same month, Hind Rajab Foundation (HRF), a Palestinian advocacy group, found that Israeli soldier Gal Ferenbook was holidaying in Colombo.
 The Belgium-based foundation is named after the six-year-old Palestinian girl killed by Israeli soldiers along with her family inside a car in Gaza.
 Since its formation last summer, HRF has pulled together lawyers and activists from around the world to prepare cases against Israeli soldiers based on social media posts by the soldiers themselves, boasting of what they did in the war.

 The HRF issued a statement, urging the Sri Lankan government to arrest Ferenbook, who had posted a video on social media in which he was seen holding the body of a Palestinian over his tank, like a trophy.
 As soon as the request was raised, the Israeli soldier fled Sri Lanka in December 2024, reportedly with the help of local Israeli officials.